Q: What are Medigap plans and how do they work?

 Plans C, D, F, G, K, L, M, and N pay for at least of a portion of skilled nursing facility care; Plans C, D, F, G, M, and N pay for emergency medical care when the enrollee is traveling in a foreign country.
 Also, Plans F and G can pay for excess doctor fees you may be charged under Medicare Part B. And all Medigap plans include hospice benefits.

-Plans C and F also cover the Medicare Part B deductible, which is $185 in 2019.
+Plans C and F also cover the Medicare Part B deductible, which is $185 in 2019 (projected to be $197 in 2020).
 Medigap plans that cover the Part B deductible will no longer be available to newly-eligible enrollees after the end of 2019, under the terms of 2015’s Medicare Access and CHIP Reauthorization Act (MACRA).
 The idea is to ensure that Medicare enrollees have some “skin in the game” and have to pay at least a portion of their own costs if and when they need outpatient care, as opposed to having supplemental coverage that provides first-dollar coverage.
 People who already have first-dollar Medigap coverage will be able to keep it after 2019, but newly-eligible Medicare enrollees will not be able to purchase it.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.